Changes Coming in 2024 – California Employment Law Update

 - Healthcare Industry

-There are new minimum wage requirements for California employees in the healthcare industry, depending on the size and type of the facility.
-Covered employees include nurses, caregivers, physicians, medical residents, interns, janitors, housekeeping staff, gift shop workers, and virtually anyone that works in the facility.
+SB 525, effective June 1, 2024, increases the minimum wage for California employees in the healthcare industry, depending on the size and type of the facility.
+Covered employees include physicians, nurses, caregivers, medical residents, interns, and workers who provide tangential support to healthcare facilities, including janitors, housekeeping staff, groundskeeping staff, gift shop workers, food service workers, guards, clerical workers, nonmanagerial administrative workers, technical and ancillary services workers, medical coding and medical billing personnel, schedulers, call centers and warehouse workers, and laundry workers.

 - Food Facility Employers (SB 476)

-Effective January 1, 2024, SB 476 requires all food facility employers to pay an employee for costs associated with the employee obtaining a food handler card (a certificate required for all food employees who are involved in the preparation, storage, or service of food in a food facility).
+Effective January 1, 2024, SB 476 requires all food facility employers to pay for the time and costs associated with an employee obtaining a food handler card (a certificate required for all food facility employees who are involved in the preparation, storage, or service of food in a food facility).
 To get this card, an employee must complete training and examination that meet certain requirements.
-Employers are now required to pay employees for the time it takes to do this training and all associated costs.
 Under the new law, employers are also prohibited from conditioning employment on the applicant or employee having a food handler card.

 - Grocery Store Workers (AB 647)